fahimnirjon/Airbnb/README.md

 - Sidebar modifications.
 - Secure client and server routes.
 - Become a host Button functionality.
-- Booking modal and routes in dasboar
+- Booking modal and routes in dasboa

 ### Packages and api docs used in this project: